couldnt-find-good-name/sd-webui-swap-mukham/README.md

 ## Description

-A simple face swapper adapted to Automatic1111 [harisreedhar](https://github.com/harisreedhar/Swap-Mukham) and based on insightface inswapper heavily inspired by roop.
+A simple face swapper adapted to Automatic1111 from [harisreedhar](https://github.com/harisreedhar/Swap-Mukham) work, and based on insightface inswapper heavily inspired by roop.

 ## Notes: